Johnny-Martinez/CICDPipeline/README.md

   ...

   if some_variable == true
-    # do some stuff
+    - do some stuff
     else
-      next # do something else
+      next -do something else
     end
   do more stuff

   ...

 end